A guide to choosing your perfect forex broker

 For newbies, it is prudent to start off with a small account where you can test your ideas before diving full in with a substantial account.
 What you can be sure of is that you will make trading mistakes at the beginning.
 Therefore, you have to decide how much money those mistakes will cost you, which is largely determined by the size of your trading account.
 There are some brokers that offer cent and mini accounts, which allow you to place trades risking way less than one standard lot, which is good for beginners.

-Also consider that the accounts that allow you to make trades with lots that are a fraction of the standard lot may have higher leverage, but you should not use high leverage until you become profitable.
+Also, consider that the accounts that allow you to make trades with lots that are a fraction of the standard lot may have higher leverage, but you should not use high leverage until you become profitable.
 As a beginner, you should not trade on margin as you may not have the requisite experience to manage margin trades successfully, which could compound your losses.
 Margin accounts are best suited to traders who have some experience in the markets.

 Does the broker offer demo accounts?

 Opening a demo account is usually the best course of action for beginner traders in order to familiarize yourself with forex trading and your chosen broker’s trading platform.
 Regardless of your skill level, demo trading is quite crucial as it allows you to test your trading ideas and strategies in a live environment before risking any capital.
-This is quite important as it is advisable that you test whether your trading plan has an edge in the markets before graduating to live trading.
+This is quite important as it is advisable that you test whether your trading plan has an edge in the markets before graduating to live trades.

 However, do not make the mistake of being careless in your demo trading account simply because you know that you have nothing to lose.
 This will create bad trading habits that will be carried over to your live trading account where you will most likely make losses.
 Treat your demo trading activities the same as you would treat your live trading activities and you won’t regret it.